JDLanctot/dotfiles/README.md

 <h2> Introduction </h2>

-Setting up a new workstation can be a time-consuming process.
-My dotfiles contain pre-configured settings and tools that can help you get up and running quickly.
+<p>Setting up a new workstation can be a time-consuming process.
+My dotfiles contain pre-configured settings and tools that can help you get up and running quickly.</p>

 <h2> Prerequisites </h2>

-Before you begin, ensure that the following prerequisites are met:
+<p>Before you begin, ensure that the following prerequisites are met:</p>

 - Windows Subsystem for Linux (WSL) and Virtual Machine Platform are enabled.
 To enable these, open Control Panel, select Programs, then Turn Windows features on or off, and check the boxes next to Windows Subsystem for Linux and Virtual Machine Platform.